JesusSolisOrtega/Ciencia-de-datos-aplicada-al-analisis-de-la-popularidad-de-canciones/README.md

 1. Clone the repository to your local machine.
 2. Install the project dependencies with pip install -r requirements.txt.
-3. Unzip the .zip with the processed data set and add it to docs/
-3. (alternative) Configure and use the data fetch script to create your own data set.
+3. Unzip the .zip with the processed data set and add it to docs/ 3.(alternative) Configure and use the data fetch script to create your own data set.
 4. Run the notebooks to use the framework and its modules.
 (Can be used with any other data set and algorithms of your choice)

 ## Algorithms Used